Code-Institute-Submissions/lucky-dog-ms1/TESTING.md

 * Wireframe issues - problems linking to wireframes from this file so I moved the wireframes folder from assets to root level, re-exported the original wireframes from Balsamiq and re-loaded to the wireframes folder.
 Content of wireframes not changed from original during this process.

+* Had issues when using the bootstrap 'fixed-top' class for the navbar that it was blocking content at the top of the page.
+I found a solution to this on Stack Overflow after a google search led me there.
+This solution consisted of adding padding to the body and using media queries to adjust it for each breakpoint as necessary.

 * On initial Lighthouse testing, SEO was reading at 81, one opportunity it highlighted to improve this was to add metadata tags.
 I then added the meta tage with description, keywords and author.
 This improved the SEO to the above result.
 Lighthouse also gave me the opportunity to spot that I had not gone in sequential order with my h tags so I amended this and it also helped to improve the accessibilty from an initial reading of 88.

+* Using Chrome DevTools, I noticed my original color choice (a lighter shade of orange/red) showed a poor contrast ratio which would make the text less legible so using the color picker feature in DevTools, I was able to improve this to a more accessible, deeper shade for better contrast.